sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 # Import the image into OpenShift from quay.io

-In this lab you will launch a container image into a pod (Kubernetes container) on OpenShift and then access it via an endpoint.
+In this lab you will launch a container image into a pod (Kubernetes container) on OpenShift and then access it via a "route" endpoint.

 *NOTE: It should be possible to run these labs on Minishift.
 Minishift is OpenShift running on your laptop.
 You can try to use
 Minishift if it is working properly.
 However, it is recommended to follow these labs using the